darkpalacestudio/darkpalacestudio.github.io/faq.markdown

-# The plugin appears to look incorrectly scaled on Windows
+# The plugin appears to look incorrectly scaled
 Windows is known to not always be consistent, this including letting applications know of the ui-scaling factor it uses.
 Because of this the GUI of Darkpalace Studio plugins can often look out of proportions.
 In order to address this you will have to change a value in